 Researchers from Japan found a new immunohistochemical marker, glypican-1, that can be used to differentiate cases of epithelioid mesothelioma from lung adenocarcinoma.
 They explained histological morphology, or cell type, is not enough on its own to properly make a mesothelioma diagnosis or be able to develop the most effective treatment plan.

 Mesothelioma is often misdiagnosed as other cancers and diseases, with lung adenocarcinoma among the most common since it also expresses other common markers of mesothelioma.
 Adenocarcinoma, the most common type of lung cancer, is also commonly made up of glandular epithelial cells.
-Since 50% – 70% of mesothelioma cases are made up of the epithelial cell type and most commonly found in the lining of the lung, properly differentiating these two cancers can be quite difficult.
+Since 50% – 70% of mesothelioma cases are made up of the epithelial cell type and most commonly pleural mesothelioma, found in the lining of the lung, properly differentiating these two cancers can be quite difficult.
 Experts largely agree that the best way to accurately differentiate two similar diagnoses is through researching specific cellular stains under a microscope.

 Glypican-1 is a protein that has already been identified as a marker for other cancers, like pancreatic cancer.
 Other studies have also alluded to the idea that the protein plays a large role in cell division and growth regulation.
 To determine if the protein may also be a marker of epithelioid mesothelioma, the researchers studied 82 mesothelioma patients and 97 cases of lung adenocarcinoma for expression of the protein.